🔄

 You can use these wall panels almost anywhere.
 They work beautifully behind a TV in the living room to hide cords and create a media hub, as a stunning headboard in a bedroom, or even as a durable and stylish backsplash on a kitchen island.

-Popular Woods and Materials
+The Best Woods and Materials to Use

 The material you choose completely shapes the final look of your slat wall.
 For a light and airy Scandinavian feel, woods like maple or light oak are perfect.
 If you want to highlight the natural beauty and character of the wood itself, a natural or stained finish on walnut or teak brings incredible warmth and richness to a room.